Revised for 2019.

-It’s Christmas time, and lucky you — you’ve scored an Xbox One!
+It’s Christmas time, and lucky you — you’ve scored an Xbox One (or better yet, you’re giving one to a loved one)!
 Congratulations!
 For those new to the Xbox One family, which consists of the original console, Xbox One S or Xbox One X, we’ve got you covered.

 There are now three types of Xbox One consoles available now: the standard model, the 4K-upscaling Xbox One S and the native 4K-capable Xbox One X.

 For reference, here’s the Xbox One.

 You’re unlikely to have a Kinect camera peripheral, a once-mandatory but now optional device.
 If you’ve got one, plug it in!
 You’ll be able to issue voice commands with it.
 You’ll also be able to use it to play motion-controlled titles.

 Next, the Xbox One S is a step up, 40% smaller and with 4K upscaling and HDR support (though you’ll need a TV that also supports this).
 The S is the console seen below; it also comes with an enhanced, Bluetooth capable, controller.

 Finally, meet the new powerhouse — the Xbox One X (seen at the very top of this page).
 This new console outputs in native 4K with HDR support and is roughly the same size and weight as the Xbox One S. While you’ll benefit the most from a TV that supports 4K and HDR, those with standard 1080p televisions can take advantage of the X’s supersampling.